 Acquired defects are those that occur after birth.
 The most common causes are

 Immune-mediated hemolysis may occur when fetal RBCs with surface antigens (most commonly Rh and ABO blood antigens but also Kell, Duffy, and other minor group antigens) that differ from maternal RBC antigens enter the maternal circulation and stimulate production of IgG antibody directed against fetal RBCs.
-The most common severe scenario is that an Rh (D antigen)-negative mother becomes sensitized to the D antigen during a previous pregnancy with an Rh-positive fetus; a 2nd Rh-positive pregnancy may then prompt an IgG response that may result in fetal and neonatal hemolysis (see Erythroblastosis Fetalis).
-Intrauterine hemolysis may be severe enough to cause hydrops or death; postpartum, there may be significant anemia and hyperbilirubinemia with ongoing hemolysis secondary to persistent maternal IgG (half-life about 28 days).
-With widespread prophylactic use of anti-Rh D to prevent sensitization (see Erythroblastosis Fetalis : Prevention), < 0.11% of pregnancies in Rh-negative women are affected.
+The most common severe scenario is that an Rh (D antigen)-negative mother becomes sensitized to the D antigen during a previous pregnancy with an Rh-positive fetus by fetal-to-maternal passage of blood; a later pregnancy with an Rh-positive fetus may then prompt an anamnestic maternal IgG response when the mother is re-exposed to fetal blood during this later pregnancy that may result in fetal and neonatal hemolysis Hemolytic Disease of the Fetus and Neonate Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more .
+Less often, fetal-maternal transfusion early in a pregnancy can stimulate an IgG response that affects that pregnancy.
+Intrauterine hemolysis may be severe enough to cause hydrops or fetal death.
+Postpartum, there may be significant anemia and hyperbilirubinemia with ongoing hemolysis secondary to persistent maternal IgG (half-life about 28 days).
+With widespread prophylactic use of anti-Rh D to prevent sensitization Prevention Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more , < 0.11% of pregnancies in Rh-negative women are affected.

-Symptoms and signs are similar regardless of the cause but vary with severity and rate of onset of the anemia.
+Symptoms and signs of perinatal anemia are similar regardless of the cause but vary with severity and rate of onset of the anemia.
 Neonates are generally pale and, if anemia is severe, have tachypnea, tachycardia, and sometimes a flow murmur; hypotension is present with acute blood loss.
 Jaundice may be present with hemolysis.

 Nonspecific maternal factors may provide additional clues.
-Splenectomy would indicate a possible history of hemolysis, red cell membrane disorder, or autoimmune anemia; cholecystectomy might indicate a history of hemolysis-induced gallstones.
+History of anemia in the parents should be sought.
+Splenectomy would indicate a possible history of hemolysis, RBC membrane disorder, or autoimmune anemia; cholecystectomy might indicate a history of hemolysis-induced gallstones.

 Tachycardia and hypotension suggest acute, significant blood loss.
-Jaundice suggests hemolysis, either systemic (caused by ABO incompatibility or G6PD deficiency) or localized (caused by breakdown of sequestered blood in cephalhematomas).
+Jaundice suggests hemolysis, either systemic (caused by Rh or ABO incompatibility or G6PD deficiency) or localized (caused by breakdown of sequestered blood in cephalhematomas).
 Hepatosplenomegaly suggests hemolysis, congenital infection, or heart failure.
 Hematomas, ecchymoses, or petechiae suggest bleeding diathesis.
 Congenital anomalies may suggest a bone marrow failure syndrome.